tyj144/cbcgn-site/README.md

 Check it out at: https://cbcgn.herokuapp.com

+The content available here is the Django app, not the full site.

 # Features
 * Redesigned a church’s website, designed the frontend and backend using Django, a Python web framework
 * Implemented a database for upcoming events and sermons in PostgreSQL